-No curacy will be completed, such that the curate can move on to another position, unless both the process of Assessment at the end of curacy has been satisfactorily completed; and three full calendar years have been served from the date of the curate's ordination as Deacon.
+No curacy will be completed, such that the curate can move on to another position, unless both the process of Assessment at the end of curacy has been satisfactorily completed and the curate has been signed off by the bishop

 Where a curate is offering part-time ministry, then a sliding scale is applied for the minimum time before the End of Title Assessment (which occurs at the end of curacy), based on the number of hours offered in a week (in order to enable them to sufficiently inhabit the Formation Qualities).
 Please note that training events in the first three years take priority and attendance is required.
 Individual bespoke arrangements can be worked out with the Ordained Ministries Development Officer.
+The following timeline might be: